deyzir/dapp/README.md

 - get to chakra uı webiste and go to installation - then copy (npm i ....)
 <br>
 #
-we will delete some file in x folder example; satup-test.js,app.test.js vb
+We will delete some file in x folder example; satup-test.js,app.test.js vb
 <br>
-of course you have to clear ın ındex.js into reportWebtials and course we should delete something in app.js
+Of course you have to clear ın ındex.js into reportWebtials and course we should delete something in app.js
 <br>
-find contracts folder then create new file in contracts name 'y.sol' paste your solidity code into y.sol
+Find contracts folder then create new file in contracts name 'y.sol' paste your solidity code into y.sol
 <br>
-enter to scripts folder and create new file name is 'deploying.js' then put your code into deploying.js
+Enter to scripts folder and create new file name is 'deploying.js' then put your code into deploying.js
 <br>
-we will get fake ether like goerli testnet we can buy from https://goerlifaucet.com/
+We will get fake ether like goerli testnet we can buy from https://goerlifaucet.com/
 <br>
-and of course should from metamask settings show testnets
+And of course should from metamask settings show testnets
 <br>
-go to infura and create new project. choose goerli testnet
+Go to infura and create new project. choose goerli testnet
 <br>
-come back to vscode add .env file
+Come back to vscode add .env file
 <br>
-enter etherscan key on .env file
+Enter etherscan key on .env file
 <br>
-enter private keys on .env file
+Enter private keys on .env file
 <br>
-enter hardhat.config.js and put your code inside to hardhat.config.js
+Enter hardhat.config.js and put your code inside to hardhat.config.js
 <br>

-right now we can compile this code
+Right now we can compile this code
 <br>
 ```
 npx hardhat compile